Hepcat93/codex-fabri/solidity-achitecture-and-coding-conventions.md

 * This copy is **isolated**: changes won’t affect the original.
 * In contrast, if you use an internal function and explicitly use `storage`, the original will be mutated.

+---

+While copying dynamic arrays:

+storage → memory always returns deep (independent) copy.

+memory → storage also brings deep copy.

+storage → storage or memory → memory — brings pointer copy.

+##### ⚠️ Exception:
+fixed-size arrays (uint[5] and so on) previously could be copied only element by element, but starting from the version ^0.6.0 the compiler can perform this automatically.
+But for dynamic arrays it's always deep copy.

 #### Mappings

 * Mappings cannot be passed as `memory` or `calldata`.
 Solidity **only supports `storage`** for mappings.